 King Charles I

-Losing the Civil War led not only to his execution, but to the abolition of the monarchy.
-Charles was also a patron of the arts, and alongside his wife Henrietta Maria, made the Queen’s House a well-known destination for masques.
+But away from the momentuous events of Charles's reign, his rule is also key to the royal history of Greenwich.
+Keen patrons of the arts, Charles and his wife Henrietta Maria made the Queen’s House a well-known destination for masques.
 Henrietta Maria later became the last queen to live in the Queen’s House.

 There was no full-time navy when James I (VI of Scotland) and Charles I were on the throne.
 This left the British coastline vulnerable to attack.